hailanzs/com-405-radar-tutorial/README.md

 **Instructions:**
 1. **Write range estimation code** - write the code required to take the raw data samples from the radar and calculating the (Range FFT), indicated by **TODO** at the top of [task2_ranging_TODO.py](task2_ranging_TODO.py).
 Note: the output of the radar is already after mixing the received signal with a copy of the transmitted signal so there is no need to do that.
 2. **Run a basic experiment** - capture data where you place two reflectors in front of the radar about 10cm away from each other.
 You can use your hands, or laptops or anything that will reflect signals back to the radar.
-You can use the command:
+Making sure mmWave Studio is open whenever you are capturing data, you can use the command:
 ```bash
 python task1_capture.py --config scripts/1843_config_lowres --exp_name lowres
 ```